Basic Web Controls in ASP.NET

-Label is used to display text.
+Label: Label is used to display text.
 If we want to display static text, we do not need a Label server control, we should instead use HTML.
 We should use a Label server control only if we need to change its properties via server code.

 TextBox: TextBox control enables the user to enter text.
 By default, the TextMode property is SingleLine, but it can also be set to Multiline or Password.
-In the case of Multiline text box, the Rows property determines the height.
+In the case of the Multiline text box, the Rows property determines the height.
 If its AutoPostBack property is set to True, it generates a PostBack on its

 Buttons: All three types of buttons cause PostBacks when the user clicks them.

 i.
 Button: Button controls can be placed inside other container controls, such as DataList, DataGrid and Repeater.

 ii.
 LinkButton: The LinkButton renders a hyperlink on the page.

 iii.
 ImageButton: The ImageButton displays an image that responds to mouse clicks.
 We can also use it as an image map.
 Thus, we may pinpoint wherein the graphic the user has clicked.

 CheckBox: It enables the user to input Boolean data: true or false, yes or no. Its Checked property can also be bound to a data field of a data source.
 Its CheckedChanged event can be used for AutoPostBack.

 These controls are derived from the ListControl abstract.

 HyperLink: It displays a link to another page.
 It is typically displayed as text specified in its Text property.
 It can also be displayed as an image specified in the ImageUrl property.
 If both the Text and ImageUrl properties are set, the ImageUrl property is displayed.
 If the image does not exist, then the text in the Text property is shown.